Zi-ying/Zi-ying/README.md

 💖 Fun Facts

 I have a love for classic RPGs, with favorites like FFVI, Tales of Phantasia, Seiken Densetsu 3 and a new one Octopath Traveler II.
-Currently, I’m deep into Civilization VI.

-I’ve read The Lord of the Rings three times and the first four Harry Potter books nine times!
 I’m also a big fan of 19th century novels but I'm currently focusing on more recent and foreign novels.

-My new favorite movie is Perfect Days by Win Wenders.

 I’m known for my love of food—let’s just say I enjoy eating!